alexh-g/DUSmapper/README.md

 DUSmapper is a Python script which identifies putative genomic islands in genome sequence data (primarily for Neisseriaceae species) via atypical DNA uptake sequence distributions.
 It is described further in [this paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000372) (please cite this paper if you use DUSmapper in your publications).

-Depending on your preferred way of running python I have provided a .py script to be run from the command line, and an alternative .ipynb jupyter notebook.
+Depending on your preferred way of using python I have provided a .py script to be run from the command line, and an alternative .ipynb jupyter notebook.

 Tested on a Mac with python 3.9.